clstaudt/uvdemo-workbench/README.md

 # uvdemo-workbench

-Development workbench for the uvdemo library.
+**Demo repository** showcasing a development workbench setup with uv.

+This is a companion workbench for the uvdemo library, designed to demonstrate the **production repo + workbench repo pattern** for interactive development, testing, and experimentation with uv's editable dependencies.

 ## Project Structure